greentfrapp/greentfrapp.github.io/_posts/2018-10-07-leaflet-tutorial.md

 Then we should have something that looks like the map below!
 Hovering over the two shapes should change the infobox content.

 This also means that you can change what the infobox says by editing the `infobox.innerHTML` part in the code above.

-Also, you can assign and access different properties of each shape (such as different types of buildings) using the geojson.io webapp, by changing the `number` property to something else, say `buildingType`, which will be accessed by `layer.feature.properties.buildingType` in the code.
+In addition, you can assign and access different properties of each shape (such as different types of buildings) using the geojson.io webapp, by changing the `number` property to something else, say `buildingType`, which will be accessed by `layer.feature.properties.buildingType` in the code.

 ---